What are bright futures made of?

 You may not be aware of it, but all of us engage in a kind of futures thinking everyday; what’s the weather like?
 Is it going to rain?
 What should we have for dinner?
 We form ideas and intentions and build a foundation for the future out of our wishes for it.
 Our ideas are a source of inspiration and motivation.
 They steer our actions.

-That’s what futures thinking is, too – it just takes place on a corporate level and the perspective is a little different.
+That’s what future thinking is, too – it just takes place on a corporate level and the perspective is a little different.

 As modern as futures thinking sounds, its roots are in ancient Greece.
 According to myth Apollo, the divinely handsome god of truth and prophecy, was famous for his ability to foresee the future and his shrine at Delphi became well-known and prosperous.
 The origins of academic futures thinking stretch back to 1516 when Thomas More wrote his book Utopia, laying the foundation for imagining a desirable future and using that vision as a means for discussion, raising awareness and decision-making.